When you children are between nine and twelve you have an incredible opportunity to prepare them for adolescence.

 · “What qualities should the person I marry have?”

 Another time we asked in what areas they felt peer pressure.
-These were children living in middle-class suburban families, and many of them attended Christian schools.
-Here are some of their answers: Making fun of other people, music, cigarettes, cursing, clothing, sex, drugs, alcohol, stealing, cheating, and much more.
+These were children living in middle- to upper-middle-class suburban families, and many attended Christian schools.
+Here are some of their answers: Making fun of other people, music, cigarettes, cursing, clothing, sex, drugs, alcohol, stealing, and cheating.

-Our guess is that 99.9 percent of all parents look at their child at eleven or twelve and don’t have the foggiest idea that he or she is beginning to grapple with adult issues.
+Our guess is that 99.9 percent of all parents look at their children at 11 or 12 and don’t have the foggiest idea that they are beginning to grapple with adult issues.
 Preadolescents don’t know how to connect all the dots—they may only understand the basic facts on sex, for example.
 But their own sex drive is emerging, and they are sensing a new, often frightening, need to be accepted and appreciated by the opposite sex.

 Life is in full gear.
 They’re about to make determinative life choices.